 Criticisms of Kohlberg's Theory of Moral Development

 Kohlberg’s theory has been largely criticized for its gender bias toward the white male American population.
-For his experiment, Kohlberg interviewed 72 boys in suburban Chicago, all of them between 10 and 16 years old.
+For his experiment, Kohlberg interviewed 72 boys in suburban Chicago between 10 and 16 years old.
 His research was, therefore, inevitably influenced by upper-middle-class male values and perspectives.

-What’s more, Kohlberg’s theory does not take into account the role cultural differences might play in the development of moral reasoning.
-For example, Western cultures may have different moral philosophies than societies that give more importance to the community than to personal rights.
+What’s more, Kohlberg’s theory does not consider the role cultural differences might play in the development of moral reasoning.
+For example, Western cultures may have different moral philosophies than societies that give more importance to the community than personal rights.

 Questions about Age

-Some researchers have had doubts about Kohlberg’s conclusions in general after he questioned the fact that older children and adolescents could attain the latest stages of moral reasoning.
-In fact, some recent studies have shown that children as young as six years old can already understand vague concepts of universal ethical principles.
+Some researchers have had doubts about Kohlberg’s general conclusions after he questioned whether older children and adolescents could attain the latest stages of moral reasoning.
+Some recent studies have shown that children as young as six can already understand vague concepts of universal ethical principles.

-Kohlberg had not always focused his experiments on dilemmas that are relevant to the participants.
-The Heinz story might not be relatable to individuals who had never been married.
+Kohlberg did not always tailor his experiments to present dilemmas relevant to the participant's experiences.
+The Heinz story might not be relatable to individuals who have never been married.
 As a result, Kohlberg’s findings might have been different if the situations the participants were asked to analyze were more age-appropriate.

-Lastly, Kohlberg’s theory appears to suggest that certain types of moral reasoning are superior to others.
+Lastly, Kohlberg’s theory suggests that certain types of moral reasoning are superior to others.
 Kohlberg supposes that justice is the most fundamental moral principle.
-He has been reproached for emphasizing the concept of justice while overlooking other values such as compassion and care for others.
+He has been reproached for emphasizing justice while overlooking other values, such as compassion and care for others.